babalugats76/quizdini-2.0-teach/README.md

   - Login
     - Update sign in for to use `touch` for the errors
   - Match
-    - Investigate Ability to have a mobile-friendly MatchTable Menu
+    - Investigate Ability to have a mobile-friendly MatchTable Pagination Menu
     - Refine error-handling to match renderMessage-style functionality
     - Branch to redirect on Insufficient Credits (specifc to that type of exception...all others will use `renderMessage` functionality)
     - Force call of auth to refresh credits should credits be found to be insufficient...